 How to Force Git Pull to Override Local Files

-You may encounter a conflict issue when several users are working on the same files and folders.
-There are cases when you want to force pull to overwrite the local changes on the remote branch.
-In this snippet, you will find out how to force git pull in case of untracked files which will be overwritten.
+You may encounter a conflict issue when several users are working on the same files.
+There are cases when you want to force pull to overwrite the local changes from the remote branch.

-- Firstly, fetch all branches with the git fetch command.
-The git fetch command downloads commits, files and references from a remote repository into the local repository without merging and rebasing anything.
+Firstly, fetch all branches with the git fetch command.
+The git fetch command downloads commits, files and references from all remotes into the local repository without merging and rebasing anything.

-- Then, run the git reset command to reset the master branch to what you fetched.
-The ---hard flag is used to change all the files in the working tree for matching the files in origin/master.
+Then, run the git reset command with the --hard flag to change all the files in the working tree for matching the files in origin/master (suppose, the name of remote is origin, which is by default).
 Using the --hard option will delete any unpushed local commits and all local changes will be lost.

-You can maintain current local commits by creating a branch from master before running git reset :
+You can maintain current local commits by creating a branch from your current branch before running git reset:

-git checkout master git branch new-branch-to-save-current-commits git fetch --all git reset --hard origin/master
+git checkout <branch-name> git branch <new-branch-to-save-current-commits> git fetch --all git reset --hard origin/<branch-name>

 After running this, all of the old commits will be kept in <new-branch-to-save-current-commits> branch.